 Use domain registrar’s DNS nameservers?
 No.

 The domain registrars vary greatly in the DNS management level that they offer.
 Same to VPS companies, the DNS management is not their major selling point and they would rather invest in making sure you buy the domain with them in the first place.
-The speed and reliability of their nameservers is not priority for each of them.
+The speed and reliability of their nameservers are not a priority for each of them.
 So it differs from one registrar to another.

-If any nameservers we would advise to use from those, is the ones provided by Namecheap.
+If any nameservers we would advise to use from those, are the ones provided by Namecheap.
 It doesn’t provide much speed to your DNS lookups, but it’s worth considering for the number of features.

-You can either transfer your domain to them (and most likely have cheaper cost for your domain).
+You can either transfer your domain to them (and most likely have a cheaper cost for your domain).
 Or use their Free DNS service by simply pointing to their nameservers at your current registrar.

 The specific benefits of NameCheap as a DNS registrar and their nameservers include: